 It was then that Era's sharp eyes landed on a scale model of a Pablo Picasso paperboard guitar hanging on a wall under a flight of stairs.
 She asked, "Where did you get that?
 "I built it," was Guy's response.
-On Guy's wall, it is no surprise to find this non-representational cubist abstraction.
-Diehl is a thoughtful and contemplative representational still-life painter and highly inquisitive.
-We also noticed portraiture works, minimal canvases, found objects and conceptual works all on display on our tour of his creative space.
+It was no great surprise to find this non-representational, cubist abstraction on Guy's wall.
+He is a thoughtful and contemplative representational still-life painter and highly inquisitive.
+We also noticed portraiture works, minimal canvases, found objects and conceptual works on display during our tour of his creative space.

-Pablo Picasso, 1916, Still-life with Door, Guitar and Bottles, oil on canvas, 152.4 × 205.7 cm, Statens Museum for Kunst, Copenhagen
+Pablo Picasso, 1916, Still-life with Door, Guitar and Bottles, oil on canvas, 152.4 \times 205.7 cm, Statens Museum for Kunst, Copenhagen

-He explained that Picasso's cubist paperboard guitar had recently gone out of copyright in the USA, (having been made before 1923 and featured in 1913 and 1923 publications: Les Soirées de Paris, N° 18, Revue littéraire et artistique and Les Contemporains, Jean Cocteau PICASSO, Paris Librairie Stock).
-He researched and constructed it for a challenge and enjoyment-"I have always wanted to try to make one."
+He explained that Picasso's cubist paperboard guitar had recently gone out of copyright in the USA, having been made before 1923 (and featured in 1913 and 1923 publications Les Soirées de Paris, N° 18, Revue littéraire et artistique and Les Contemporains, Jean Cocteau PICASSO, and Paris Librairie Stock.)
+He researched and constructed it for both challenge and enjoyment: "I have always wanted to try to make one."

 I understand his sentiment; it is a pivotal collage work that expanded our collective mind.
-From Cezanne to Picasso, we inherit a focus on form, color, and the ability to re-experience, re-arrange and re-interpret our fast-moving world.
+We inherit a focus on form, color, and the ability to re-experience, re-arrange and re-interpret our fastmoving world from minds like Cezanne and Picasso.
 This collage was a turning point.
-It does not make music; it expanded our minds and changed art forever.
+It does not make music; instead it expanded our minds and changed art forever.
 Prior to this "three-dimensional cubism," there was no thought to sculpt a guitar unless a person played it within a narrative composition.
-Picasso breaks through, deconstructs the guitar, makes it a 'Thing' -
+Picasso breaks through, deconstructs the guitar, makes it a 'Thing'-